-You will still choose the adoptive parents for your child; American Adoptions works with many families who are willing and excited to adopt a child up to 3 years old
+- You can choose the adoptive parents for your child; American Adoptions works with many families who are willing and excited to adopt an older infant or toddler, and occasionally a child up to 4 years old

-You will still choose the type of relationship you want to have with your child and the adoptive parents after placement
+- You can choose the type of relationship you want to have with your child and the adoptive parents after placement

-You are still entitled to free adoption services; your legal and counseling costs will always be covered for you
+- You are entitled to free adoption services; your legal and counseling costs will always be covered for you

-You are still in control of the adoption process
+- You are in control of the adoption process

 Whatever circumstances have led you to adoption, placing your toddler with a private agency like American Adoptions allows you to take control of your situation and your child’s future.